Kamal Rails on Hetzner Series Part 3: Enable HTTPS and SSL Certificate

 root# docker network create -d bridge private

-Step 3: Change force_ssl to true in production.rb
+Step 3: Enable force_ssl in production.rb

 1